pmean/build-website/text/07/SevenFormulas.md

 I received an interesting email recently.
 Someone was studying the relationship between firearm suicides and veterans to answer the
-question: \"Are veterans more likely to commit suicide with a firearm than non-veterans?\" The data was arranged in a table that looked something like this (I changed the numbers to simplify the calculations) :
+question: "Are veterans more likely to commit suicide with a firearm than non-veterans?"
+The data was arranged in a table that looked something like this (I changed the numbers to simplify the calculations) :